isc-projects/kea/doc/sphinx/arm/hooks-bootp.rst

 Currently the BOOTP library has the following limitations:

 - BOOTP protocol assumes all lease assignments are permanent.
 Kea does not support infinite leases yet.
 You may configure arbitrarily long leases (e.g. a year), but after the lease lifetime elapses, Kea will recycle the lease and may assign it to some other device.
 This limitation will be removed in the near future.

-- A basic BOOTP as defined in `RFC 951 <https://tools.ietf.org/html/rfc951>`__ is not supported.
-Kea only supports the BOOTP with vendor extensions.
+- A basic BOOTP as defined in `RFC 951
+  <https://tools.ietf.org/html/rfc951>`__ is not supported.
+Kea only
+  supports the BOOTP with vendor information extensions.
 Depending on the demand, this may or may not be implemented in the future.